trinker/sentimentr/README.md

 (*s*<sub>*j*</sub>) is broken into a an ordered bag of words.
 Punctuation is removed with the exception of pause punctuations (commas, colons, semicolons) which are considered a word within the sentence.
-I will denote pause words as *c**w* (comma words) for convience.
+I will denote pause words as *c**w* (comma words) for convenience.
 We can represent these words as an i,j,k notation as *w*<sub>*i*, *j*, *k*</sub>.
 For example *w*<sub>3, 2, 5</sub> would be the fifth word of the second sentence of the third paragraph.
 While I use the term paragraph this merely represent a complete turn of talk.
-For example t may be a cell level response in a questionare comprosed of sentences.
+For example t may be a cell level response in a questionnaire composed of sentences.

 The words in each sentence (*w*<sub>*i*, *j*, *k*</sub>) are searched and compared to a modified version of Hu, M., & Liu, B.'s (2004)